wilcoxsonm21/StrokeOrderPrediction/README.md

 The approach is based on this paper: https://www.mdpi.com/2076-3417/13/3/1750

-The data used for trainign is the same as the data located here: https://github.com/chanind/hanzi-writer-data
+The data used for training is the same as the data located here: https://github.com/chanind/hanzi-writer-data

-That data was originally in an SVG form that was embedding in JSON documents to power animated writing of Chinese characters to add to websites using Javascript.
-I preprocessed this data to create a dataaset of 256x256 PNGs, which were further processed by my attached Jupyter notebook.
+That data was originally in an SVG form that was embedded in JSON documents to power animated writing of Chinese characters to add to websites using Javascript.
+I preprocessed this data to create a dataset of 256x256 PNGs, which were further processed by my attached Jupyter notebook.
 The set of 256x256 pngs is located on Kaggle: https://www.kaggle.com/datasets/maxwilcoxson/hanzi-writer-dataset-png

 The data used is covered on the license https://github.com/skishore/makemeahanzi/blob/master/APL/english/ARPHICPL.TXT.